 Make All of Your Payments On Time

 The biggest factor on your credit report is your payment history.
-Lenders want to know one thing: if you take out a personal loan in Canada, will you pay them back in full and make each payment on time?
+Lenders want to know one thing: will you pay them back in full, and make each payment on time?

 Each on-time payment will help you build your credit.
 On the flip-side, even a single late payment can lower your credit score.
 Even worse, missed payments can stay on your credit report for up to six years.